-COMPARISON TO OTHER COST PER DAY FIGURES NATIONAL COMPARISON
+COMPARISON TO OTHER COST PER DAY FIGURES

 The table in this section is to provide cost figures reported by other states and the federal government.
-The cost per day figures below are the most recent national data available and are as reported in The 2001 Corrections Yearbook.
+The cost per day figures below are the most recent national data available and are as reported in the State Prison Expenditures, 2001.
 Similar cost figures for juveniles were not available.